<Home page>

 Master Fiddlers of Dagbon

-Dagbamba Goonji Fiddle Music
+Dagbamba Goonji Fiddle Music:

 “In most goonji songs, the vocal phrasing of the chorus or responsive line is duplicated in the responsive parts of the fiddles.
 The songs generally begin with this phrasing maintained for enough time to establish the song and its rhythmic dynamic.
 The leader sings various stanzas against this response, and the song gradually builds in intensity as the tempo quickens and the goonjis take flights on their instruments.
 Much of the rhythmic drive comes not from solo work but from the music's steady yet shifting pulsations.
 Goonji music offers a superb illustration of how one may attribute the notion of percussive attack to a fiddler's bowing technique.
 The rattles' complementary flourishes are broken by extended periods of straightforward yet energized time-keeping, and I cannot think of any other music in which that simple beat from the rattles would seem so stunning.”